surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 performAction(retryConnection, retryInterval);
 ```

-Now it's clear that it is a time interval, but it is not easy to understand how much `1320000` milliseconds represent.
+Now it's clear that it is a time interval, but it is not straightforward how much `1320000` milliseconds represent.
 Do we retry the connection in minutes?
 Hours?

 Usually, the next attempt to make it more clear is like this: